Planting Trees in Arkansas

 Tree roots are often blamed for many problems, but rarely thanked for controlling erosion.
 The canopy of the tree shelters soil moisture and helps in erosion, but so do the trees roots.
 Trees planted along a riverbank can slow the water and reduce flooding.
 If you live in an area with high winds, a diverse planting of trees can act as a windbreak if properly planted.

-Think of the beauty of trees, from the massive trees fall foliage to smaller trees flowers.
 Dogwoods have been the most popular blooming tree in Arkansas for years, but others are coming to the forefront now.
 For more sunlight look at the Kousa dogwood.
 There are sweetbay magnolias, golden raintree, chinese fringe tree and redbud.
 Japanese maples are popular under story trees and flowering cherries and crabapples are a nice addition to springtime color.
+We strongly urge citizens to NOT plant Bradford pear trees as they are considered invasive.

 Tree Planting Tips